October 30, 2025 (2mo ago) — last updated December 23, 2025 (8d ago)

 How to practice

-NVC is powerful for recurring arguments where blame is common.
-It helps partners identify underlying needs and find collaborative solutions.2
+NVC is especially helpful for recurring arguments where blame is common.2

 3. Gottman-Style Structured Dialogues

 The Gottman Method uses structured dialogues to guide couples through difficult topics without escalating to hostility.
-These exercises emphasize repair attempts, effective turn-taking, and moving from blame to shared responsibility.3
+These exercises emphasize repair attempts, effective turn-taking, and shifting from blame to shared responsibility.3

 How to practice

-Structured dialogues are especially effective when arguments spiral quickly.
-The format creates safety for vulnerability and builds emotional trust.
+Structured dialogues create safety for vulnerability and build emotional trust.

 4. The 36 Questions to Accelerate Closeness

-The 36 Questions, developed by Arthur Aron and colleagues, are a set of prompts that gradually deepen vulnerability and accelerate feelings of closeness.
-The exercise concludes with four minutes of uninterrupted eye contact, which can intensify connection.4
+The 36 Questions, developed by Arthur Aron and colleagues, are prompts that gradually deepen vulnerability and accelerate closeness.
+The exercise ends with four minutes of uninterrupted eye contact, which can intensify connection.4

 How to practice

-- Follow the questions in order; they’re designed to increase intimacy progressively.
+• Follow the questions in order; they increase intimacy progressively.

-This method works well for new couples or long-term partners who want to rekindle emotional intimacy.
+This method works for new couples and long-term partners who want to rekindle emotional intimacy.

 5. Soft Startup and Repair Attempts